+(a) for a site-only agreement — at least 5 working days before the agreement is signed; or

+(b) otherwise — before the agreement is entered into.

 Penalty for this subsection: a fine of $5 000.

+(3) However, subsection (2)(a) does not apply if the person who intends to enter into the site-only agreement —

+(a) owns a relocatable home that is a vehicle for which a vehicle licence has been granted under the Road Traffic (Vehicles) Act 2012; and

+(b) states in writing to the park operator that the person does not require the required documents to be given to the person at least 5 working days before the agreement is signed; and

+(c) is given the required documents by the park operator before the person occupies the site or other park premises in the residential park.

-[Section 11 amended: No. 3 of 2019 s.
-39.]
+[Section 11 inserted: No. 28 of 2020 s.
+16.]

-12. Restrictions on charges payable by long-stay tenants
+12. Restrictions on amounts park operators may charge

-(1) A park operator must not require or receive from a long-stay tenant, or prospective long-stay tenant, any payment of money for or in relation to entering into, renewing, extending or continuing the long-stay agreement except money for rent and a security bond.
+(1) A park operator must not require or receive from a long-stay tenant, or prospective long-stay tenant, any payment in relation to the long-stay agreement (including an entry fee or a payment for renewing or extending the agreement) other than a payment for —

+(a) rent; or

+(b) a security bond; or

+(c) an amount paid or payable as consideration for an option to enter into a long-stay agreement if, when the option is exercised, the amount is refunded or applied towards the rent payable under the agreement; or

+(d) an amount that the park operator is authorised to require or receive under this Act; or

+(e) an amount for a fee if —

+(i) the type of fee is prescribed as a fee that a park operator may charge a long-stay tenant under the long-stay agreement; and

+(ii) the park operator may charge the tenant the fee under the long-stay agreement; and

+(iii) the fee is for a service or facility — the amount is necessary to recover the reasonable costs of providing the tenant a service or facility for which the fee is charged or is a reasonable amount.

 Penalty for this subsection: a fine of $5 000.

-(2) Subsection (1) does not apply to —

-(a) an amount paid or payable as consideration for an option to enter into a long-stay agreement if, when the option is exercised, the amount is refunded or applied towards the rent payable under the agreement; or

-(b) any amount that the park operator is authorised to require or receive under another provision of this Act; or

-(c) any other payment of a prescribed class.
+(2) A payment accepted in contravention of this section is recoverable by the person who paid it —

+(a) as a debt due in a court of competent jurisdiction; or

+(b) by order of the State Administrative Tribunal under Part 5.

+[Section 12 inserted: No. 28 of 2020 s.
+16.]

+13. Real estate agents prohibited from charging fees, charges or rewards for particular services

-(3) A real estate agent who provides services on behalf of a park operator in connection with letting agreed premises or entering into a long-stay agreement must not require or receive from a long-stay tenant, or prospective long-stay tenant, any fee, charge or reward for those services.
+(1) A real estate agent who provides services on behalf of a park operator in connection with letting agreed premises or entering into a long-stay agreement must not require or receive from a long-stay tenant, or prospective long-stay tenant, any fee, charge or reward for those services.

 Penalty for this subsection: a fine of $5 000.